Ontario’s barn quilt tales and trails

 While you’re here: The quaint village of Jordan is an ideal home base, and not only because it’s home to some of this tour’s must-sees.
 You can’t go wrong with the wine country dining and accommodations you’ll find at Inn On The Twenty.

-Barn quilt trails continue to grow, transforming the barnscapes of Ontario into works of art.
-Visit barnquilttrails.ca to learn about all the trails in Ontario.
+Barn quilt trails continue to grow, transforming the barns and farmcapes into works of art.
+Visit barnquilttrails.ca to find more quilt trails in Ontario.